University of Saskatchewan Community of Aboriginal Nursing

 - Partnering with post-secondary coordinators and communities

-The College of Nursing has set aside 16.6% of seats for Aboriginal applicants who meet the minimum entrance requirements, including seats in our graduate level Nurse Practitioner program.
+The College of Nursing has set aside 16.6% of seats for Indigenous applicants who meet the minimum entrance requirements, including seats in our graduate level Nurse Practitioner program.

-If you have any questions or need help with current or upcoming classes, applying into Nursing, or want to schedule an appointment with an Aboriginal nursing advisor, please contact us or visit us on Facebook.
-Come join Canada’s most successful program for graduating Aboriginal nurses!
+If you have any questions or need help with current or upcoming classes, applying into nursing, or want to schedule an appointment with an UCAN nursing advisor, please contact us.
+Come join Canada’s most successful program for graduating Indigenous nurses!